evakathie/ux-portfolio/projects/pattern-library.md

 <img :src="'/images/pattern-library/atom_imperative_control.png'" alt="Screenshot of the Button Design Pattern showing the structure that will be described below.">

 <p>Every Atom is has the same structure that is represented by a table.
-The structure as a table allows the usage of a Confluence macro that makes it possible to create a overview on the parent page ("Atoms") where all the controls are listed with their name, preview and the problem they solve.
+The structure as a table allows the usage of a Confluence macro that makes it possible to create a overview on the parent page (“Atoms”) where all the controls are listed with their name, preview and the problem they solve.
 Every Atom has the following categories:</p>

 <ul>
     <li>Preview: a clickable embedded HTML preview (created with Adobe Xd)</li>